Tichard/VMS80/README.md

 ## Dependencies

 At this stage of the project, it needs to call an external Python script to use a dynamic plot of the polar vinyl render.
-This needs Python to be installed with matplotlib on the machine.
+This requires Python to be installed with matplotlib on the machine.

 ## Structure